Testing Strategy skill

 StrategySpeedIsolationUse when

-Separate DB per workerSlowestPerfectParallel CI with migrations
+Separate DB / schema per workerSlowerPerfectParallel CI with migrations, full realism

 });